fefa4ka/mdlm/README.md

 The math concept associated with the economy is Game theory, which represents the strategic decision-making and resource allocation in economic systems.
 The physics concept associated with this sphere is Conservation of Energy, which represents the balance and flow of resources within economic systems.
 The programming concept associated with this sphere is Financial modeling, which represents the use of mathematical and computational methods to analyze and predict economic trends and behavior.

 #### Study
+**Ideas**: knowledge and understanding, awareness and self-education, curiosity and exploration.

 The sphere of study encompasses the development and expansion of one's awareness and knowledge.
 The potential within this sphere is that of awareness, the ability to understand and perceive the world around us.
 The element associated with study is air, representing the flow of information and ideas.
 The wave type associated with study is progressive, as knowledge and understanding is always expanding and growing.
 The chakra associated with study is the crown and throat, as the expansion of knowledge and understanding is linked to the ability to communicate and express oneself.

 In terms of spiritual laws, the law of karma is closely linked to the sphere of study.
 The pursuit of knowledge and understanding leads to the accumulation of good deeds and positive karma.
 The zodiac sign associated with study is Gemini, known for their intelligence and adaptability.
 The Chinese zodiac sign is the horse, symbolizing hard work and perseverance in the pursuit of knowledge.
 The Olympian god associated with study is Athena, the goddess of wisdom and knowledge.
 The Jyotirlinga associated with study is Mahakaleshwar, representing the power of knowledge and understanding.